 Browse Abandonment Email Tips (Plus Examples) to Turn Browsers into Buyers

-They can help remind your subscribers of their early interest and potentially bring them back to your online store, softening the sting of your initial disappointment that they didn’t buy on their first visit.
+They can help remind your subscribers of their early interest and potentially bring them back to your online store.

 Keep reading to discover:

 - What browse abandonment emails are

 - 5 different audiences you can target with browse abandonment emails

 - Browse abandonment email examples to help spur your own creativity

 Technically defined, browse abandonment emails are an email automation, set-up in your email marketing software, that re-engage your visitor when they leave the page.
 It allows brands to lead visitors back to the website and increase the opportunity for conversions.

 For marketers, browse abandonment emails are messages you send to your subscribers who viewed a product or page on your website, which reminds shoppers of their initial interest.

 They’re also a form of remarketing, which uses your owned channels to communicate with past-purchasers or people who have subscribed to your brand’s content to help re-engage a sale.

 Browse abandonment emails are triggered when a shopper takes a specific action on your site—which makes them a highly personalized means of communication.